 Once IP forwarding is enabled, ensure that you know the current port of the service you intend to forward.
 During the configuration of the Cowrie honeypot, this is done by changing the SSH daemon configuration to move the service to port 9022.

 Finally, to enable local port forwarding, iptables can be used.
-The command below redirects requests on port 22 to port 2222, where they are handled by the honeypot.
+The command below redirects requests on port 22 to port 2222, where the honeypot handles them.

-Port forwarding can be applied to other implementations, such as forwarding port 8080 to port 80 to make a test server more easily accessible or to simply add additional ports to use for a certain service.
-Port forwarding is a very valuable technique for remote access, server administration, network configuration, and even for post-exploitation and pivoting.
+Port forwarding can be applied to other implementations, such as forwarding port 8080 to port 80 to make a test server more easily accessible or to add additional ports to use for a particular service.
+Port forwarding is a valuable technique for remote access, server administration, network configuration, and even for post-exploitation and pivoting.
 Understanding it can be the key to countless other security projects!

 I hope that you enjoyed this tutorial on port forwarding!
 If you have any questions about this tutorial or port forwarding in general, feel free to leave a comment or reach me on Twitter @tahkion.